 The related topic of dynamic and personalised pricing of goods for consumers has been extensively researched; in 1999, data-driven techniques have been proposed to alter the price of goods based on their utility [80].
-Similarly, differential pricing and Adaptive Incentive Engineering (AIE)1 have the potential to maximise social welfare [91].
-The data required for achieving this via effective and efficient AIE is provided by pervasive computing devices, ranging from smartphones to road vehicles, commonplace in fields including smart grids, mobility markets and crowdsourcing [72], that collect significant amounts of data about their users [45].
+Similarly, differential pricing and Adaptive Incentive Engineering (AIE) have the potential to maximise social welfare [91].
+Pervasive computing devices, ranging from smartphones to road vehicles, generate a significant amount of data about their users [45], and have become commonplace in some fields including smart grids, mobility markets and crowdsourcing [72], As such, they are a crucial part of providing the data required for effective and efficient AIE.
 Nevertheless, differential pricing has often been controversial.
 Notably, the Clayton Act of 1914 intended to ban it to protect small businesses [91] and a more recent attempt by Amazon backfired [53].
-Simultaneously, Mitra [55] discovered that consumers find AIE acceptable in high-demand industries like hospitality.
-This acceptance has extended to other sectors where limited supply is acknowledged, and AIE proves effective in demand management [80].
+At the same time, Mitra [55] found that AIE is acceptable for consumers in industries such as hospitality, where demand can far outstrip supply.
+This attitude from consumers has expanded to include other industries where consumers are aware of the limited supply, and where AIE is an effective approach to managing demand [80].